-Series connection of two or multiple systems is possible.
+Series connection of two or multiple systems is possible FOR SOURCE MODE ONLY.
 But for reasons of safety and isolation, the following restrictions apply.

+Series connection in source mode operation only at one's own risk (can void warranty)!
+MAKE SURE the device cannot enter sink mode.
+This is achieved by setting the power and current set values for sink mode to zero.
 Both output poles, negative (DC-) and positive (DC+), are connected to GND via type X capacitors.
 No DC minus pole of any unit in the series connection must have a potential against ground (GND) higher than what is specified in the technical data.
 The maximum allowed potential shift varies from model to model, and is different for DC plus and DC minus.
 Verify the details.
-Series connection is only allowed with units of the same series (311 series) and model number (i.e. the same nominal voltage and current ratings).
-Remote sensing must not be used.
+Series connection is only allowed with units of the same series (411 series) and model number (i.e. the same nominal voltage and current ratings).
+Remote sensing must not be used. -- --

 Series connection in Master-Slave mode is not supported.
-This means each units in the setup have to be configured and will be controlled individually regarding set values and DC output status, whether it's manual control or remote control (digital or analog).
+This means each units in the setup have to be configured and will be controlled individually regarding set values and DC terminals status, whether it's manual control or remote control (digital or analog).

-Due to the maximum allowed potential shift on the DC output, certain models are not eligible for series connection at all.
+Due to the maximum allowed potential shift on the DC terminals, certain models are not eligible for series connection at all.
 For example, the 1000 V models cannot be used for serial connection, because the DC plus is isolated up to only 1000 V maximum to start with.
 However, two 500 V models are eligible for series connection.